ory/docs/docs/oathkeeper/pipeline/error.md

 This configuration would match a HTTP Request coming directly from `192.168.1.1`, `192.168.1.2`, and so on.

-If ORY Oathkeeper runs behind a Load Balancer or any other type of Reverse Proxy, you can configure ORY Oathkeeper to check the [`X-Forwarded-For` HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header as well:
+If Ory Oathkeeper runs behind a Load Balancer or any other type of Reverse Proxy, you can configure Ory Oathkeeper to check the [`X-Forwarded-For` HTTP Header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/X-Forwarded-For) header as well: